What's new in JProfiler 4.0

 Time view in the heap walker.
 The new time view in the heap walker shows you a time-resolved histogram of object allocations.
 You can select multiple time intervals and create new object sets based on your selection.
 Together with the new bookmark feature, it's now possible to answer a new class of memory-related questions.

 The heap walker can now calculate the retained size of single objects or object sets.
-The retained size is the amount of memory that would be freed if the object or objects set in question would be removed.
-In this way you can determine how much memory is really held on to by one or multiple objects.
+The retained size is the amount of memory that would be freed if the object or objects set in question were removed.
+In this way, you can determine how much memory is really held on to by one or multiple objects.
 The retained size is displayed in the reference graph and the data view of the heap walker.

 The retained size for an entire object set can be found in the title area of the heap walker.
 If you're trying to reduce memory consumption, you can sort object sets by the retained size to find the objects that will lead to the biggest savings.